Updated: Jan 26

 Ki: the introduction

-The movie starts with introducing two characters, Taki Tachibana, a Tokyo teenager boy, and Mitsuha Myamizu, a countryside teen-girl who lives with her grandmother and little sister.
+The movie starts by introducing two characters, Taki Tachibana, a Tokyo teenage boy, and Mitsuha Myamizu, a countryside teen-girl who lives with her grandmother and little sister.
 It is quickly established that Tachibana and Mitsuha have never met before.

 Sho: the development